mahafujul/MedNexa/README.md

-# Doctor Recommendation and Appointment Booking System
+# Specialist Doctor Recommendation and Appointment Booking System

 This is a specialized doctor recommendation and appointment booking system built using Next.js.
 It helps users to input their symptoms, predict potential diseases, and book appointments with recommended doctors.